Chicagoans rally together for Women’s March

 Millions of women and men from all faiths and walks of life gathered around the globe to support human rights by protesting in the Women’s March on Washington last Saturday.
 Sister marches were held in Chicago, New Zealand, Berlin, London, Seattle, Boston, New York, and L.A., but the main event took place in Washington D.C.

-It was intentionally set the day after President Trump’s inauguration to set the incoming administration a message.
+Organizers intentionally set the march on the day after President Trump’s inauguration to send the incoming administration a message.
 “I think that it was crucial to have it after he was inaugurated.
 We need to show Donald Trump that women aren’t going to just be grabbed by the ‘whatever,’” Reed said, referencing a comment made by President Trump in 2005 that sparked mass controversy.